To apply for a skilled level CSCS card, an applicant must hold a nationally recognised construction related qualification.

 Description: a degree is a qualification awarded by an academic institution such as a university.
 There are different levels of degree, including bachelor’s, master’s and doctorates, but not all degree levels will get a CSCS card.
-To find out if your qualification is accepted for an AQP card, use the AQP search tool here.
+You can find out more about the AQP card here.

 Cards available: AQP Card

 Description: The membership of certain professional bodies has been approved by CSCS as equivalent to a qualification.
 These professional bodies assess the competence of their members as part of their membership.
 You can find out more about the PQP card here.

 CSCS recognises that construction workers may hold a number of older qualifications which are no longer available.
 If you hold one of these historical qualifications, then please call us on 0344 994 4777* to find out if you are eligible for a CSCS card.